 Atmospheric Sciences (ATMO)

-ATMO 101L Introduction to Meteorology Lab (1) (1 3-hr Lab) Exercises with meteorological data and measurement systems.
+ATMO 101L Introduction to Weather and Climate Lab (1) (1 3-hr Lab) Exercises with meteorological data and measurement systems.
 Characteristics of Hawaiian winds, temperatures, and rainfall.
-Pre: 101 (or concurrent) or 200 (or concurrent).
 DY

 ATMO 102 Pacific Climates and Cultures (3) Highlights the interface between the observed weather and climate of the Pacific and the past and future culture of the people of the Hawaiian and Pacific islands.
 A-F only.
 (Alt. years)